-The accounting policies set out below are applied consistently to all periods presented in these financial statements, except as explained in Note 2(e), which relate to application by the Bank of IFRS 16 effective from 1 January 2019.
+The accounting policies set out below are applied consistently to all periods presented in these financial statements.

 (a) Foreign currency transactions

 Transactions in foreign currencies are translated to the functional currency of the Bank at exchange rates at the dates of the transactions.